-Good evening and welcome to this evening’s game, as we face Luton Town in the Sky Bet Championship.
+Good afternoon and welcome to the Coventry Building Society Arena for today’s game as we face Luton Town in the Sky Bet Championship.

 I would like to also welcome the players, staff, supporters and officials who join us this afternoon from Luton.

 Luton Town were a side who were promoted during the same season as us in League Two and that we have faced on a number of occasions over the last few years as both Clubs have climbed through the divisions.
 There have been some really good, competitive games over that period, and we look forward to the same again this afternoon.

 Last week saw the transfer window conclude.
 It is always a busy time, with a lot of media and social media speculation about players and their futures.

 We were able to add players to the squad in areas that were identified by Mark Robins, and we are delighted to have welcomed these players to Coventry City, with Brooke Norton-Cuffy, Josh Wilson-Esbrand, Luke McNally and Sean Maguire all arriving at Ryton.
 Young defender Riccardo Di Trolio also arrived, returning back to St Albans City on loan until the end of the season.

 Elsewhere, others who it was felt needed opportunities for minutes elsewhere or a move to aid their development have been able to find new clubs.